farimano/cian-parser/README.md

 prep.rename_data_columns(data)
 data.drop(['room_type'], axis=1, inplace=True)
 ```
 In current version the time of scraping is approximately 1-2 hours.
-Approximately 30 percent of all advertisments can be collected.
+Approximately 50 percent of all advertisments can be collected because some similar ads are representet by one flat.